o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

 aws gamelift create-game-session --region <Region> --location custom-location-1 --fleet-id <FleetId> --name GameSession1 --maximum-player-session-count 3
 ```

-If the operation was successful, the console will display the json result.
+If the operation was successful, the console will display the JSON result.
 Record the `GameSessionId` for the next steps.
 Example: arn:aws:gamelift:us-west-2::gamesession/fleet-1a23bc4d-456e-78fg-h9i0-jk1l23456789/custom-location-1/gsess-ab1cd2ef-3gh4-5678-ijk9-0l1mn2o345p6

-If the operation fails, make sure the server is running and the `InitSDK` call was successful.
+If the operation fails, make sure the server is running.
+Ensure that `InitSDK` and `ProcessReady` calls were successful.

 ### Start Client